Learning Altruistic Behaviours in Reinforcement Learning without External Rewards: Tag experiments

 The remaining approaches purely differ in the way that the reward of the additional agents is computed.
 No other changes are made.

-{\bf Random:} The additional agents take random actions.
+\emph{Random:} The additional agents take random actions.

-{\bf Cage:} The additional agents receive a negative reward for violating the environment boundaries, which is equal to the negative reward that the leader agent receives for itself violating the environment boundaries (part of the original Tag implementation).
+\emph{Cage:} The additional agents receive a negative reward for violating the environment boundaries, which is equal to the negative reward that the leader agent receives for itself violating the environment boundaries (part of the original Tag implementation).

-{\bf Supervised:} The additional agents receive the same reward as the leader agent.
+\emph{Supervised:} The additional agents receive the same reward as the leader agent.
 That is, they receive a reward of -10 if the leader agent is caught by the adversaries and a small negative reward if the leader agent violates the environment boundaries.

-{\bf Supervised + Cage:} The additional agents receive the same reward as the leader agent, and an additional small negative reward if they themselves violate the environment boundaries.
+\emph{Supervised + Cage:} The additional agents receive the same reward as the leader agent, and an additional small negative reward if they themselves violate the environment boundaries.

-{\bf Ours:} The reward of the additional agents is defined as the {\it immediate choice} of the leader agent, i.e. its policy entropy, as detailed in \ref{eq:sa_IC}.
-To stabilize the estimate of the leader agent's policy entropy, we implement an ensemble of five pretrained actor-networks for the leader agent and compute the reward for the altruistic agents as the median policy entropy estimated by the five networks.
+\emph{Ours:} The reward of the additional agents is defined as the {\it immediate choice} of the leader agent, as detailed in eq. \ref{eq:sa_IC}.
+To reduce the variance in the estimate of the leader agent's immediate choice, we implement an ensemble of five pretrained actor-networks for the leader agent, evaluate the policy entropy of each network, and take the median of the achieved values as the reward for the altruistic agents.
 Furthermore, the additional agents receive a small negative reward for themselves violating the environment boundaries.